 Spain's position on renationalization of cultivation decisions evolved through the years.
-When the debate on renationalization of cultivation decisions was first launched, Spain reacted cautiously putting forward concerns over common market implications and WTO rules compliance.
+When this debate was first launched, Spain reacted cautiously putting forward concerns over common market implications and WTO rules compliance.

 However, Spain voted in favor of the renationalization of cultivation decisions in what we understand as an attempt to open the door to cultivation of new events.
-Transposal to Spanish law of Directive (EU) 2015/412 on the possibility for the Member States to restrict or prohibit the cultivation of genetically modified organisms in their territory will be carried out in 2016.
+Initially, the transposal to Spanish law of Directive (EU) 2015/412 on the possibility for the Member States to restrict or prohibit the cultivation of genetically modified organisms in their territory was going to be carried out in 2016.